 Recognizing that uncertainty will arise about the status of specific agreements, the Commission has held that, when in doubt, a utility may file its agreements and request that the Commission make a determination as to whether they are jurisdictional and must be kept on file.
-Specifically, FERC stated that "any utility, if uncertain as to its obligation under the FPA to file for Commission review or as to the jurisdictional status of a particular agreement, should take the initiative to seek case-specific guidance from the Commission in advance of the effectuation of jurisdictional service."1402 Other cases similarly support the notion of "when in doubt, file."1403 Given this guidance, FERC is less likely to consider arguments that remedies (such as time value refunds) should not be imposed for the failure to file a particular agreement due to uncertainty regarding whether that agreement was jurisdictional (as distinct from an inadvertent failure to file).
-FERC also is generally unreceptive to arguments related to "administrative burdens" as a reason for not filing a potentially jurisdictional agreement.1404
+Specifically, FERC stated that "any utility, if uncertain as to its obligation under the FPA to file for Commission review or as to the jurisdictional status of a particular agreement, should take the initiative to seek case-specific guidance from the Commission in advance of the effectuation of jurisdictional service."
+Other cases similarly support the notion of "when in doubt, file."
+39